wraithan/resume/docs/index.rst

 * A nerd, cyclist, and metal head.

-But more than that I've been hacking in Python for 4-5 years at this point, 3 of which I used Django and was primarily using it for web development and dev ops purposes.
+But more than that I've been hacking in Python for 4-5 years at this point, and was primarily using it for web development and devops purposes, 3 of those years I was using Django.

 I commonly am teaching myself new languages and frameworks in my spare time, most recently I began using Clojure which I find to be a lot of